shwezhu/shwezhu.github.io/content/post/crawler/001-basic-concepts.md

 - **Rotating Proxies:** You should send your requests via a rotating proxy pool that will make it harder for the website to detect you as a scraper.
 Residential & Mobile proxies are better than datacenter proxies but are a lot more expensive.
 [You can compare proxy provider plans here](https://scrapeops.io/proxy-providers/comparison/).
 - **Fortified Headless Browser:** Depending on the anti-bot protection the website is using you make need to use a fortified headless browser that can solve its JS challenges without giving its identity away.
 Your options include the [Puppeteer stealth plugin](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth) and [Selenium undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver).

-Wrote more about it here [Guide to Web Scraping Without Getting Blocked](https://scrapeops.io/web-scraping-playbook/web-scraping-without-getting-blocked/).
+Learn more about it here [Guide to Web Scraping Without Getting Blocked](https://scrapeops.io/web-scraping-playbook/web-scraping-without-getting-blocked/).

 Learn more: https://www.reddit.com/r/webscraping/comments/xvqd6r/comment/ir4m0xx/?utm_source=share&utm_medium=web2x&context=3